 - Be able to use and interpret various statistical programs for analyzing a data set.

 Through the program's dedicated faculty mentorship, comprehensive curriculum, study protocol and thesis development, students are poised for academic research careers.
-Concentrations are offered in general epidemiology, pharmacoepidemiology, clinical trials, patient-centered outcomes research (PCOR), genetics, and bioethics.
+Students can focus their elective training in areas such as pharmacoepidemiology, clinical trials, patient-centered outcomes research (PCOR), genetics, and bioethics.

 The Perelman School of Medicine also offers a PhD in epidemiology.